sftcd/openssl/esnistuff/README.md

 Most recent first...

-- I made a fork of [lighttpd](https://github.com/sftcd/lighttpd1.4) and will (shortly) start to try integrate ESNI with that.
+- I made a fork of [lighttpd](https://github.com/sftcd/lighttpd1.4) and have integrated ESNI with that.
 The main reason is that it'll likely be simpler/quicker to get something working with that than apache or nginx and we'll likely learn better how to tackle the more popular web servers by first tackling a simpler one.